BobJr23/MTGA_Swapper/README.md

 **Disclaimer:** Use at your own risk.
 I'm not responsible for anything that happens to your device or your account.

+I'll take this down if it violates MTG Arena TOS

 **How to use**

 First select your database file (Find the path of your MTGA folder)